dagzk/NBA_Analytics/README.md

 What This Notebook Shows:
 Use of NBA REST API and web scraping Basketball Reference Analyzing and discussing the NBA stats
-Making an undervalued all-star team
-Using machine learning to predict winning chances Conclusion, recommendations
+Making an undervalued all-star team using machine learning to predict winning chances Conclusion, recommendations
 Articles & references related to this project